Crypto Payroll Compliance: FMV, Payslips, Remittance, Audit Log (2026)

 - Run the four-element spine per jurisdiction.

-- Apply each employee's jurisdiction individually — no global assumption.
+- Apply each employee's jurisdiction individually, with no global assumption.

-- Capture FMV + timestamp + source defensibly at pay date.
+- Capture the FMV, timestamp and source defensibly at the pay date.

-- Keep special regimes (FR BSPCE) separate from generic crypto payroll.
+- Keep special regimes (such as the French BSPCE) separate from generic crypto payroll.

-- Retain per-event/per-employee records + payslip + audit log; confirm with a payroll adviser.
+- Retain per-event and per-employee records, the payslip and the audit log, and confirm with a payroll adviser.

-Toku and Liquifi provide multi-jurisdiction token/fiat payroll with FMV handling, sell-to-cover, payslips, and audit logging.
-Confirm the tool applies per-jurisdiction rules per employee, captures FMV/timestamp defensibly, and retains the per-event record + payslip + audit log — the platform runs the spine; the obligations are jurisdiction law, adviser-confirmed.
+Platforms such as Toku and Liquifi provide multi-jurisdiction token and fiat payroll with FMV handling, sell-to-cover, payslips and audit logging.
+The platform runs the spine; the obligations themselves are jurisdiction law.

-Wag3s HR records the FMV, timestamp and source per pay event, the gross/withholding/net split and fiat remittance, the jurisdiction basis per employee, and the payslip data on an audit log — the reconcilable spine behind compliant crypto payroll, while the obligations remain per-jurisdiction adviser determinations.
+Wag3s HR records the FMV, timestamp and source per pay event, the gross, withholding and net split with the fiat remittance, the jurisdiction basis per employee, and the payslip data on an audit log.
+That is the reconcilable spine behind compliant crypto payroll.
+Because payroll obligations are strictly jurisdiction- and employer-specific, Wag3s supports a qualified payroll or tax adviser's determination per country rather than replacing it.
 See the HR product page.

 Further reading